Adam Marriott

-Adam James Marriott (born 14 April 1991) is an English footballer who plays for National League side Bromley, where he plays as a forward.
+Adam James Marriott (born 14 April 1991) is an English footballer who plays as a forward for King's Lynn Town.

-Playing career
+Career

 Early career

 Beginning his career in the youth academy of Norwich City, he left the club at the age of 15 in 2006, eventually moving onto Cambridge United, making his first-team debut in 2009.
 During his tenure with the side, he made 56 league appearances, 35 of which were from the substitutes' bench.
 He spent some time on loan at Conference North side Bishop's Stortford, scoring twice in six appearances.

 Cambridge City

 He moved onto city rivals Cambridge City ahead of the 2013–14 season, a drop of two divisions into the Southern League Premier Division.
 He was prolific at this level, scoring 45 goals in 42 games as the Lilywhites finished 3rd.
 They were ultimately unsuccessful in their play-off campaign, and following interest from various Football League outfits, Marriott moved onto Stevenage for an undisclosed five-figure fee in July 2014.